onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > The Spirit you received does not make you slaves, so that you live in fear again; rather, the Spirit you received brought about your adoption to sonship.
 And by him we cry, “Abba, Father.” - **Romans 8:15**
 > The Spirit himself testifies with our spirit that we are God’s children. - **Romans 8:16**
 > Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies - **Romans 8:23**
+> Because you are his sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, “Abba, Father.” - **Galatians 4:6**

 #### Law of the Spirit frees from Law of sin and death
 > because through Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death. - **Romans 8:2**